Harikrishnan-VJ/StoreScan/README.md

 2. Open a web browser and go to `http://127.0.0.1:5000/` to access the web interface.

-3. Upload an image file using the provided form.

-4. The application will perform object detection and clustering on the uploaded image, and display the result with bounding boxes drawn around the detected objects.
+3. **App UI Steps:**
+    - Click on "Choose Image" and select the image you want to analyze.
+    - Click "Upload" and wait for the output to be displayed.
+    - Once the output is shown, click on the "Download JSON" button at the bottom of the image to download the JSON file containing the detected objects.

 ## Files and Directories